Skip to main content

 NOTE: If you have combined tax rates (or more than one tax is being applied to your invoices) click here to create bundled taxes in QuickBooks so Gazelle can properly map your taxes in a way QuickBooks requires.

-Intuit requires Canadian businesses to assign a tax rate to every invoice item, even when no tax applies, like tips and gratuities.
-When Gazelle syncs an invoice that is missing a tax rate, we will apply the zero-percent (0%) tax rate that you choose to those line items on the QuickBooks Online invoice.
+Intuit requires Canadian and UK businesses to assign a tax rate (or VAT code) to every invoice line item, even when no tax applies, like tips and gratuities.
+When Gazelle syncs an invoice that is missing a tax rate, we will apply the zero-rate tax (or zero-rated VAT code) you choose to those line items on the QuickBooks Online invoice.

-Step 2: Map the 0% tax in Gazelle to the QuickBooks Online 0% tax.
+Step 2: Map the 0% tax in Gazelle to that QuickBooks Online zero-rate tax (Canada) or zero-rated VAT code (UK).

 FROM THE MOBILE APP